cullylarson/PaypalExperienceCLI/README.md

 ## Configuration

-Configuration is done using a `.env` file (https://github.com/vlucas/phpdotenv).
+Configuration is done using environment variables.
+You can set these yourself, or set them in a `.env` file (https://github.com/vlucas/phpdotenv) which the experience commands will load automatically.
 An example file is provided, named `.env.dist`.
 You can just copy it and set appropriately.
-The `.env` file needs to be in the directory from which you are going to run commands.
+If you want to use the `.env` file, it needs to be in the directory from which you are going to run commands.
+If you want to set the environment variables yourself, just look at the `.env.dist` file to see which ones you need to set.

 ## Profiles